itsnehakv/Tesla_Trading_Analysis/README.md

 ### 6. Rolling Analysis
 - Applied **30-day rolling average** to Open (and Close) prices.
 - Provided **smoothing effect** to identify **medium-term momentum**.

+**Insights:**
+- Spikes in the raw Open price are reflected in the rolling Open with a slight lag, highlighting periods of **short-term volatility** and allowing executives to distinguish **temporary surges from sustained momentum**.
 ---

 ## Executive Highlights